SueMottet/PyBer_Analysis/README.md

 ### Objective 2: Matplotlib multi-line change data visualization of total fare for each city type
 1. Create a pivot table using pandas pivot()
 2. Resample the pivot table data using Pandas resample() to get a better data set for the data visualization. (chart)
-3. Create a multiple-line chart in Matplotlib that shows the total fares for each week by city type
+3. Create a multiple-line chart in Matplotlib that shows the total fares for each month by city type
-4. Format the chart to be sized,styled and labeled improving usability and comprehension of the data presented
+4. Format the chart to be sized, styled and labeled improving usability and comprehension of the data presented

 ### Objective 3: Written report of ride-sharing city type data exploration
 A written report of this ride-sharing data analysis and data visualization work is included in this README.